DewduSendanayake/Spotify_PowerBI_Dashboard/README.md

 A deep dive into public Spotify listening history, engineered into a dynamic and interactive Power BI dashboard.
 This project wasn't just about playing with data—it was about building a secure, scalable, and seriously cool pipeline that transforms raw audio streams into an elegant visual symphony.

-## 🎨 UI Preview

-A pastel-themed canvas with clear controls and minimal distractions.

 <p align="left">
   <img src="Spotify Dashboard.png" alt="Spotify Dashboard" width="400"/>